smartdeveloper19/Intelligent-_coffee_machine/README.md

 intelligentCoffeeMachine.cpp has implementation of all functions.

-main.cpp is contains the complete menu to use the coffe machine.
+main.cpp contains the complete menu to use the coffe machine.

 Thanks.